Office of Admissions

-The Texas Tech Health Sciences Center (TTUHSC) School of Medicine offers students an excellent medical education experience.
-The medical education program emphasizes the principles of primary care and provides sound inter-disciplinary and inter-professional training that integrates basic sciences knowledge, clinical skill, diversity, and a humanistic approach focusing on high standards and comprehensive evaluation.
+The Texas Tech University Health Sciences Center (TTUHSC) School of Medicine offers students an excellent medical education experience.
+The medical education program emphasizes the principles of primary care and provides sound inter-disciplinary and inter-professional training that integrates basic sciences knowledge, clinical skill, competencies for meeting the needs of underserved patients and a humanistic approach focusing on high standards and comprehensive evaluation.

 Why Texas Tech University Health Sciences Center?

-A real-world medical education awaits aspiring physicians at Texas Tech School of Medicine.
+A real-world medical education awaits aspiring physicians at Texas Tech University Health Sciences Center School of Medicine.
 Changes in the health care system have created a demand for new types of physicians.
 Managed health care and other reforms have created a need for physicians with new skills.
 Our medical school curriculum addresses these needs.
-Why Texas Tech University Health Sciences Center?

 The M.D.
 Program